Subanen -Philippine Flag unity

 History of Mindanao and the Subanen Rulers

-Datu M'ndanao and Bai M'lindang was blessed with successful sons that ruled several areas of the Island now called Mindanao Island.
+Datu M’ndanao and Bai M’lindang had several successful sons who governed different regions across the island now called Mindanao.

-Datu T'ngkilan (Tangkilan) was the second son of Datu M'ndanao and Bai M'lindang.
-He ruled the Northeastern part of Samboangan now called Zamboanga del Norte and married to Bai Indangan then he settled and grow the territory of his wife now called Sindangan.
+• Datu T’ngkilan (Tangkilan), the second son of Datu M’ndanao and Bai M’lindang, ruled the northeastern part of Samboangan, now known as Zamboanga del Norte.
+He married Bai Indangan and eventually settled in her homeland, expanding and strengthening the territory that is now called Sindangan.

-The eldest and the most brave and powerful in the family was Datu Mis'samis.
-He ruled the areas in Malindang, Lanao, Iligan, Cagayan de Oro (Himologan) Camiguin and Gingoog (Gingoyon).
-According to the history, Bai M'lindang the mother of Datu Mis'samis was buried in the feet of the mountain now called Mount Malindang.
+The eldest son, Datu Mis’samis, was the most courageous and powerful among his siblings.
+He ruled over vast regions, including Malindang, Lanao, Iligan, Cagayan de Oro (formerly known as Himologan), Camiguin, and Gingoog (historically called Gingoyon).
+According to historical accounts, Bai M’lindang, the mother of Datu Mis’samis, was buried at the foot of the mountain now known as Mount Malindang.

 1. Basilan Island